Distinguished researcher and Gerakan stalwart is Pro-Chancellor

 Dr Lim has over 30 scientific papers published in various renowned international medical journals.
 He was a member of the following academic professional bodies: Sigma XI (International Scientific Research Society); University of Oklahoma Omega Chapter Phi Sigma; American Society for Microbiology; Medical Mycological Society of Americas; Oklahoma Academy of Science; New York Academy of Science; and Malaysian Society of Parasitology and Tropical Medicine.

-He is currently a managing director of a holdings company.
+He is currently the managing director of a holdings company.
 His hobbies include golf, reading, travelling and IT.